'Minimal wastage' of Covid-19 vaccine doses in Singapore

 In some countries such as India, about 6.5 per cent of doses are wasted, according to its health ministry, making it vital for health workers to coordinate the flow of recipients.

-Early this month, Japan said that an investigation would be launched after more than 1,000 Pfizer-BioNTech vaccine doses had to be discarded when a freezer storing them malfunctioned.
+Early this month, Japan said that an investigation will be launched after more than 1,000 Pfizer-BioNTech vaccine doses had to be discarded when a freezer storing them malfunctioned.